divzhere/TwitchDashboardwithReact/README.md

-# TwitchDashboardwithReact

-A simple app made using React, React Hooks, Axios and Twitch API which displays the top trending Games and their Live Stream

-# Project Status

-This project is currently in development mode.
+# Twitch Trending Games & their Live Streams

+This project is made using React, [Axios](https://github.com/axios/axios)  and [Twitch API](https://dev.twitch.tv/docs).
+You can find Trending Games & their Live Streams of Twitch on this web app.